What Is The Difference Between Secular And Sacred Music

 Historical Evolution: A Complex Interplay

 The rise of Christianity in Europe saw the creation of a powerful and influential body of sacred music, culminating in the development of Gregorian chant and the flourishing of polyphony during the medieval and Renaissance periods.
-However, even during these periods, secular musical traditions continued to thrive, particularly in the courts and among the burgeoning merchant classes.
+Still, even during these periods, secular musical traditions continued to thrive, particularly in the courts and among the burgeoning merchant classes.
 The Baroque era saw the emergence of the opera, a genre that combined elements of both sacred and secular traditions.

 Nuances and Grey Areas: Where the Lines Blur